PDOK/gokoala/viewer/README.md

 - **itemsUrl**: A OGC API url as dataset for the features to show
 - **backgroundMap**: Openstreetmap is used as default backgroundmap.
 Use value "BRT"to use Dutch "brt achtergrondkaart" as background
 - **fillColor**: fill color (hex or RBG) for the features If not specified is used 'rgba(0,0,255)' use e.g. "rgba(0,0,255,0)" for a transparent fill
 - **strokeColor**: Stroke color of the feature default color is '#3399CC'
 - **mode**: Operation mode is 'default' or 'auto'.
-If auto is used the bounding box of the view is used emitted as boundingbox.
+If 'auto' is used the bounding box of the view is emitted as boundingbox, and no buttons are visible.
+- **showBoundingBoxButton**: in default mode the boundingbox select button is showed, hide 'show-bounding-box-button' is needed
+- **showFillExtentButton**: in default mode the button to fill the view with features is not showed.
+Activate 'show-fill-extent-button' is needed
 - **projection**: projection in opengis style e.g. '<http://www.opengis.net/def/crs/EPSG/0/4258>'
 - **labelField**: field is show as label and feature is clickable. if not specified a popup is shown when hovering over feature